awslabs/duvet/design/duplicates/spec.md

 `implementation` is the canonical user-facing name of the claim form the codebase calls `Citation`.
-Every user-facing surface this specification defines — configuration keys, report sections, failure messages — MUST emit the name `implementation` and MUST NOT emit the name `citation`.
+Every user-facing surface this specification defines — configuration keys, report sections, failure messages the check composes — MUST emit the name `implementation` and MUST NOT emit the name `citation`;
+enumerations of accepted input vocabulary may name the alias.
 Wherever a claim form is read as input, `citation` MUST be accepted as an alias for `implementation`.

 ### 1.2 Claims and claim classes {#claims}